Episode 8: Self-awareness and leadership transformation

 JO: Welcome to Episode 8 of our Leadership in Focus podcast series.
 I'm Joanne Jarvis and I'm the director of the NSW Department of Education's School Leadership Institute.
 Today we will be discussing the importance of self-awareness and its importance to overcoming the inevitable challenges that leaders face.
 With me today is Gavin Grift.
 Gavin is the founder and CEO of Grift Education and connects with national and international audiences on how to cultivate authentic collaboration, build success in others, and genuinely commit to reflective practice.

 Gavin started his career as a classroom teacher and has been a school leader.
 This has helped him to connect closely with leaders in our School Leadership Institute programs.
 Gavin is the co-author of numerous articles and books.
-His recent book ‘Emerge’ on the importance of self-awareness in overcoming the common challenges associated with being a middle Leader has just been published.
+His recent book ‘Emerge’ on the importance of self-awareness in overcoming the common challenges associated with being a middle leader has just been published.

 It's a real privilege to have you join me today as we discuss this important topic, Gavin.

 GAVIN: Thanks, Joanne, and thank you for having me.
-I am just very grateful for the opportunity to talk with you about these important topics for the leaders and for anybody serving education.
+I am just very grateful for the opportunity to talk with you about these important topics for leaders and for anybody serving education.

 JO: What compelled you to write a book about self-awareness?

 GAVIN: Well, a couple of things there.
 I think often, you know, the adage of an author is writing and researching about what they're trying to become themselves.
 So, I think there’s some truth in that.
-I think as from an early age, I became very self-aware very early, and I wasn't necessarily a I wasn't somebody who loved school as a student.
+I think as from an early age, I became very self-aware very early, and I wasn't necessarily a, I wasn't somebody who loved school as a student.
 And I really worried incessantly about fitting in and how other people saw me.

-So, without going into sort of a whole other topic that level of self-awareness to some degree, whilst it can cause you so much pain, can also be your greatest chance of developing expertise.
-And sometimes the hardest things for us are the areas that we can also become our greatest strength.
+So without going into sort of a whole other topic that level of self-awareness to some degree, whilst it can cause you so much pain, can also be your greatest chance of developing expertise.
+And sometimes the hardest things for us are the areas that we, can also become our greatest strength.
 And so, it probably started really early for me, this idea of self-awareness.

 And then in all my coaching work, I do coaching around the world where I train 8-day seminars on cognitive coaching, which is ultimately how to help people build success in others.
 So, when you think about that, that work centres on how we help other people become more self-aware in order for them to be successful.
 But at the end of the day, we're left with ourselves, right?
 So that's great for those that we coach.
 But what about all those stories that play out in our own heads, those 600 thought worms I research in the book that we have every day?
 What do we do with those thoughts to nourish and flourish for ourselves?
 I think I've got a quote from the book that talks about language is the hallmark of humanity.

-JO: Well, we're almost happy for the the 18 months COVID experience, so we've got to engage in such a fabulous book.
+JO: Well, we're almost happy for the 18 months COVID experience, so we've got to engage in such a fabulous book.
 So, what have you identified as the key challenges in developing self-awareness?

 GAVIN: Interesting one, isn't it?
 I think we, you know, both of us think we've had a lot longer and spoke about this on a deeper level.